 The ground coffee is brewed using various methods, such as drip, French press, espresso, or pour-over, to extract the flavorful compounds and create the final beverage.

-Coffee beans come in a variety of types, each with its own unique flavor profile and characteristics.
-The two main species of coffee beans are Arabica and Robusta, with Arabica being the more widely cultivated and preferred for its superior taste and aroma.
+Coffee beans come in various types, each with its own unique flavor profile and characteristics.
+The two main species of beans are Arabica and Robusta, with Arabica being the more widely cultivated and preferred for its superior taste and aroma.

 Within the Arabica species, there are numerous varieties, each with distinct flavors and growing regions.
 Some of the most popular Arabica varieties include: